Top Ten Problems with Sia's Movie Music

 1 The movie contains not 1, but 2 restraint scenes

 Restraining is when someone is having a meltdown and someone pins them to the floor.
-Right off the bat you can tell this isn't a good method and ether shouldn't be used at all, or used in last resort situations (and even that it depends on the person).
-In the movie it's seen to calm Music down, which doesn't make sense at all, imagine someone pinning you down and applying all their pressure on you, and this method can also be lethal.
-A 16 year old boy Eric Parsa died by the police of last year (No this isn't a ACAB thing) after being held in a prone restraint and sat on.
-This method shouldn't be encouraged at all, but this movie is showing it as a good thing to do, and their's more victims (Max Benson, Corey Foster, Faith Finley and way more) and since this movie was made to spread awareness over autism, showing a wildly looked down upon and potentially lethal method to handle breakdowns.
+Right off the bat, you can tell this isn't a good method and either shouldn't be used at all or should be used only as a last resort (and even then, it depends on the person).
+In the movie, it is shown to calm Music down, which doesn't make sense at all.
+Imagine someone pinning you down and applying all their pressure on you.
+This method can also be lethal.
+A 16-year-old boy named Eric Parsa died last year after being held in a prone restraint and sat on.
+This method shouldn't be encouraged at all, but this movie shows it as a good thing to do.

 2 Maddie Ziegler's involvement

-Update: The autistic actor was a lie made up by Sia, in a pretty old (Two or three years ago) interview, Sia said she wrote a script for Maddie to star in and that she can't create art without Maddie.
+Update: The autistic actor firing was a lie made up by Sia.
+In a pretty old interview (two or three years ago), Sia said she wrote a script for Maddie to star in and that she couldn't create art without Maddie.

 3 The actor playing Music is neurotypical

-If the movie's focus wasn't autism, then this wouldn't have been a problem, but since the whole movie's purpose is about autism, it actually IS a problem.
-Also, before Sia deleted her twitter, multiple autistic actors have claimed to have reached out to her saying they could act as Music on short notice, only to be told by Sia herself that they were bad actors.
-But if your gonna make a movie about autism, maybe actually have an autistic person act as the said autistic character?
-Another thing I noticed was the tics, as someone with tics it seemed more like..mocking tics.
+If the movie's focus wasn't autism, this wouldn't have been a problem.
+But since the whole movie's purpose is about autism, it actually IS a problem.
+Also, before Sia deleted her Twitter, multiple autistic actors claimed to have reached out to her, saying they could act as Music on short notice, only to be told by Sia herself that they were bad actors.

 4 The movie contains screaming and bright colors